codingo/NoSQLMap/README.md

 ```
 python nosqlmap.py.
 ```

--NoSQLMap uses a menu based system for building attacks.
+NoSQLMap uses a menu based system for building attacks.
 Upon starting NoSQLMap you are presented with with the main menu:

 ```
 1-Set options (do this first)